Why the Court Requires Fee Transparency

 Compensation paid from an estate to a guardian, conservator, attorney or guardian ad litem must be reasonable and necessary.
 To determine the reasonableness and necessity of compensation, the court must consider the best interest of the ward or protected person.

-A.R.S. § 14-5109(C)The court can also consider whether tasks were appropriately delegated.
-If an attorney handled routine work that a paralegal could have managed at a lower rate, that factors into the analysis.
-This framework protects ward estates from being drained by excessive professional fees.
+A.R.S. § 14-5109(C)The court also looks at whether tasks were properly delegated.
+For example, if an attorney handled routine work a paralegal could have done at a lower rate, that counts against the claim.
+This protects ward estates from being drained by excessive fees.